ludek@cernocky.com

 Hi, that's me

 Anything from getting to know an abstract, complex problem to delivering an easy-to-use product or feature.
-The bigger the challenge, the better.

-💖 my wife, our 🐶 Hugo, oat milk flat white, 🎬 & 🎮
+💖 my wife, our pug 🐶 Hugo, oat milk flat white, 🎬 & 🎮

 My work experience is not about flashy visuals, it's rather a short novel.
-Not a boring one, hopefully.
+Not a boring one, hopefully!

-I'm leading a global design team that comprises both my Socialbakers crew and new members from the acquisition of other companies.
+I'm leading a global design team (30+ members) that comprises both my Socialbakers crew and new members from the acquisition of other companies.
 We are no longer responsible for everything visual as we were at Socialbakers - our focus has shifted heavily towards product design, research, and experience.

 Feel free to explore some of our design-related sites: